 Precision medicine is the practice of tailoring medical treatment—decisions, drugs, therapies and all – to an individual or sub-group.
 The field shows incredible promise.
 As computing power continues to accelerate, the algorithms that power the research behind precision medicine so to have opportunities to be improved, sometimes vastly.

-Harvard, the Broad Institute and Topcoder, with funding from the Kraft Family Foundation, have created and launched a series of Precision Medicine crowdsourcing data science challenges with the hopes of improving key research algorithms.
+Harvard, the Broad Institute and Topcoder, with funding from the Kraft Family Foundation, have created and launched a series of precision medicine data science challenges with the hopes of improving key research algorithms.

 Several challenges in this series are now complete, including Topcoder challenge DNAS1 which netted a 14x improvement to the computational speed of the algorithm while maintaining the accuracy of the existing solution.